pgilad/dotfiles/README.md

 ### What happens during install & load

 - Files from `link` are symlinked to `~/`.
-- Files from `source` are sourced on profile load.
 - If `~/.extra` exists it is sourced on profile load.
 - Git config is extended with `~/.gitconfig.local` if it exists.